act-rules/act-rules.github.io/_rules/auto-play-audio-does-not-exceed-3-seconds-aaa1bf.md

 name: autoplay audio does not exceed 3 seconds
 rule_type: atomic
 description: |
-  autoplay audio content does not output audio for more than 3 seconds
+  content that plays automatically does not output audio for more than 3 seconds
 accessibility_requirements:
 input_aspects:
   - DOM Tree